rayyan-a-m/realestate-voiceai-receptionist/README.md

 - **Telephony**: Twilio for handling phone calls (making, receiving, and managing audio streams).
 - **Speech-to-Text (STT)**: Deepgram for fast and accurate real-time transcription.
 - **Text-to-Speech (TTS)**: ElevenLabs for high-quality, low-latency voice generation.
-- **The "Brain"**: A LangChain agent powered by OpenAI's GPT-4o, equipped with tools to interact with Google Calendar.
+- **The "Brain"**: A LangChain agent powered by Google's Gemini 1.5 Flash, equipped with tools to interact with Google Calendar.
 - **Web Server**: FastAPI for handling webhooks from Twilio and managing WebSocket connections for audio streaming.
 - **Calendar**: Google Calendar API for checking availability and creating events.